Daniel J. Frey

 Which is why we move forward, why we march, why we shout, why we talk, why we listen.

-Why we work together.
+Why do we work together?

-Why we get into good trouble.
+Why do we get into good trouble?

 Justice comes in ways we do not always expect.